cypherpunk-academy/2064/en/069_2064_My combat robot, your combar robot.md

 A CIA pilot?
 Forget it."

-Lasse: "That's your fighting robot?
+Lasse: "That's your combat robot?
 You stole it?"

 Sigur: "Borrowed!